About

-Whether my writing is contemplating the metaphysics of fly fishing and fatherhood on a Tennessee river; recreating the trail of an 18th century wine merchant’s journey across the Alps; reminiscing about a humorous run-in with a notorious Danish biker gang; or discovering where a founding father spent an evening allegedly sipping madeira in a small southern town, storytelling keeps me connected to the beauty and diversity of the human experience.
-These, and other stories, have appeared in a variety of print and digital media, including Blue Ridge Outdoors magazine, The Heart of Hillsborough magazine, The Vintner Project, Adoption Today magazine, The Path newsletter, and my blog, Prose & Wine.
+Whether my writing is contemplating the metaphysics of fly fishing and fatherhood on a Tennessee river, recreating the trail of an 18th century wine merchant’s journey across the Alps, or reminiscing about a humorous run-in with a notorious Danish biker gang, storytelling keeps me connected to the beauty and diversity of the human experience.
+These, and other stories, have appeared in an eclectic variety of media, including Blue Ridge Outdoors, The Heart of Hillsborough, The Vintner Project, Adoption Today, The Path, and my blog, Prose & Wine.
+I believe writing is a uniquely human endeavor, so I choose not to utilize A.I. in my work.

 I was educated at Oxford University (Visiting Research Fellowship), Pepperdine University (Master of Public Policy), and Whittier College (Bachelor of Arts).